What happens when you work hard to lead your nonprofit and don't see results? Simon Sinek has five rules to help.

 Leading a growing company is a difficult and constantly changing job.
 Your role requirements will not stay the same for 12 months.
 While sufficient cash is a challenge, the balance of effective people on the team at different stages is critical.
 The CEO job is challenging.
 A business coach can help and contact me if your team needs support to go through this process.

-This weekly club meeting talks about stress that CEOs and Executive Directors feel when employees don’t do the right things at the right times and life gets difficult.
+This weekly club meeting talks about stress that CEOs and Executive Directors feel when2_2501249 employees don’t do the right things at the right times and life gets difficult.
 Perfectly happy Directors and Presidents are not eligible for membership.
 This week, I want to deal with the stress of the 18-36 month window.

 ReHire